Why Bra Sizes Are So Confusing and How Should You Deal With It

 So now we know that bra fitting is not as simple as knowing your band size, which is represented by a number, and your cup size which consists of a letter or letters.
 Size isn’t anything but a number.
 As already mentioned, getting your size is just the first step to getting a well fitting bra.
 Don’t be like most women who buy the same size bra year after year, until they find themselves owning many bras that do not fit.

-To assess the fit to you, look at yourself in the mirror while you are trying the bra on.
-Look at yourself in 2 positions – standing and sitting.
+To assess the fit, please look at yourself in the mirror while you are trying the bra on.
+Look at yourself in two positions – standing and sitting.
 I said sitting because when we are seated, the rib cages expand, so the bra may feel different.
 It will also be a good idea if you try the bras on with some of your tops.
 This is easy to do if you are trying at home after you’ve received the bras that you ordered online.
 If you are out to a department store or mall, wear a button down top over a form fitting t-shirt and try on the bra with each separate top.